TheMlengineer-py/TheMlengineer-py/README.md

 # 💫 About Me:
-⚡I’m currently working on AI and Machine Learning projects<br>👯 I’m looking to collaborate on open source data projects<br>🤝<br>I enjoy outdoors like running and walking my dog🌱
+⚡I’m currently working on AI and Machine Learning projects<br>👯 I’m looking to collaborate on open source data projects, and I enjoy outdoors like running and walking my dog🌱<br>

 ## 🌐 Socials: